jackkershaw/daily-challenges/README.md

 # daily-challenges
  Simple website built for my partner to link to all the daily challenges (like Wordle etc.)

+## Changelog
+- Changed the colour scheme to Wordle's based on user feedback.

-### Things i'd like to implement later
+### Things i'd like to implement later when I have the knowledge
+- Learn how to use local storage to:
-- Save button click state in local storage
+    - Save button click state so page reload doesn't change it.
-- Test whether button colour resets to red at end of day
+    -  Reset button colour when new day
+    -  Button so people can add their own
 - Continue testing out things in test.js file
 - Add pop up to explain what it is and how to use
-- Button so people can add their own (this gets stored in local storage)
 - Font load on Chrome
--